alvarorgaz/Guide-to-Spark-Machine-Learning-for-credit-scoring/README.md

 # Guide to Spark Machine Learning for credit scoring

-**Author:** I am Álvaro Orgaz Expósito, a statistics student at UPC-UB (Barcelona, Spain) and this is my bachelor's degree thesis.
+**Author:** I am Álvaro Orgaz Expósito, a Statistics student at UPC-UB (Barcelona, Spain) and this is my bachelor's degree thesis.

 **Advisors:** Ana María Pérez Marín, Catalina Bolancé Losilla